Best Storm Window Brands (2024 Guide)

 Who Should Get Storm Windows?

-We recommend storm windows if you live in a storm-prone area and have the budget to upgrade.
+We recommend storm windows for those who live in storm-prone areas and have the budget to upgrade.
 Though storm replacement windows typically cost more than standard windows and old school storm inserts, in the event of a hurricane or tornado, the investment is worth it to avoid wind and water damage inside your home.
 States such as Florida, Georgia, Mississippi, Alabama, Louisiana, and the Carolinas are most likely to benefit from storm-resistant windows, though they’re also helpful for homes in Texas, Oklahoma, and other areas that experience tornadoes.

 He recommends upgrading to impact windows for a longer-term solution and a better return on your money.